“The Allegory of Faith” by Johannes Vermeer

 - Many critics do not like this Vermeer.
 How do you feel about it?

 - Only 34 Vermeer paintings have survived.
-Which are your favourite?
+Which is your favorite?

 The Allegory of Faith – Allegory of the Catholic Faith